codatio/codat-docs/docs/lending/get-started.md

 ## Use Lending API

-As a prerequisite for data collection, you need to create a Codat company and connect it to a data source (for example, an accounting platform).
-The company represents your SMB customer's business that is sharing access to their data.
+Before you can collect your SMB customer's data, you need to create a Codat [company](./terms/company) and connect it to a data source (for example, an accounting platform).
+You can do that in two ways:

-You can create a company:

 * In the [Codat Portal](https://app.codat.io) by navigating to **Companies > Create company**
 * By calling the [Create company](/lending-api#/operations/create-company) endpoint of our API

 Remember to [authenticate](/using-the-api/authentication) if you are making calls to our API.
 Navigate to **Developers > API keys** in the Portal to pick up your authorization header.

 To establish a connection to a data source and sync business data, your customer must grant you access.
-They can do so using our [Link auth flow](/auth-flow/overview) solution, which we recommend you [use in your app](/lending/get-started#authorization-flow).
+They can do so using our [Link auth flow](/auth-flow/overview) solution, which we recommend you use in your app.

-Once the connection is established, Codat will perform the initial syncs for the data types you have previously enabled.
+Once the connection is established, Codat will retrieve data for the data types you have previously set up to fetch on first link.
 You can use the `New company synchronised` [webhook](/using-the-api/webhooks/core-rules-types#new-company-synchronized) to get notified once these initial syncs are complete, and at least one of them is successful.

 <ul className="card-container col-2">
   <li className="card">